Sanding removes imperfections and dirt from surfaces and helps the paint stick better. So, do you have to sand between coats of stain?

 Tip: Sand in the direction of the wood grain.

-You must sand between coats of stain, and before applying stain.
-Sanding will help remove bumps from the surface and leave a smooth surface behind for the stain to stick to.
+You must sand before and between coats of stain, but you shouldn’t sand the final coat.
+Sanding will help remove bumps from the surface and leave a smooth surface behind for the next coating to stick to.